 Digital Hedonism

-So, the point of this blog is to look into why the internet is so powerful and how you “could” use it more intentionally.
-To do so, I will be taking a look into Dark Patterns (UI/UX) and Psychology.
+The goal of this post is to look into why the internet is so powerful and how you could use it more “intentionally”.
+To do so, I will be taking a look into “dark patterns” and “psychology”.

 Dark Patterns